Christianity in Algeria: Christianity after independence

 After Algeria became independent in 1962, about 800,000 Pieds-Noirs of French nationality were evacuated to European France.
 The majority of those who evacuated were Christian or Jewish.
 Approximately 200,000 Algerian inhabitants of French nationality chose to remain in Algeria.
 The number of people with French nationality has continued to decrease over the decades.
 There were approximately 100,000 in 1965 and about 50,000 by the end of the 1960s.

 Proselytization of the Muslim population was at first strictly prohibited; later the prohibition was less vigorously enforced, but few conversions took place.
 The several Catholic missions established in Algeria mostly worked on charitable and relief work, the establishment of schools, workshops, and infirmaries, and the training of staff for the new establishments.
 Some of the missionaries of these organizations remained in the country after independence, working among the poorer segments of the population.
 In the early 1980s, the Catholic population numbered about 45,000, most of whom were foreigners or Algerians who had married French or Italians.

 Since independence, there has been a rise of Islamic fundamentalism.
 The 1996 murder of Pierre Claverie, Bishop of Oran was an act of violence by Islamic extremist terrorists against the Christian community.
+In the same year, seven monks of the Abbey of Our Lady of Atlas were killed though it remains uncertain as to who killed them.
+Pierre Claverie and the seven monks were beatified in a mass also attended by Muslims at the Shrine of Our Lady of the Holy Cross in Oran on 8 December 2018.